coalsparks/bouncing-balls/README.md

 * I'm considering just grabbing the current state of each ball from the document on each iteration, instead of storing it in an array, and may wind up taking a stab at that some time down the road.
 * I may also add inputs at the beginning to indicate the number of balls, the time frame, etc.
 * Instead of arbitrarily setting limits, I may have the script grab it from the window properties.
+* Future plans would include separate css and js files.

+## License
+GNU General Public License v3.0
+* If you wind up using the code, I would love to hear how.
+You can reach me through LinkedIn https://www.linkedin.com/in/sparksnicole/